Jagrutitr/twentytwentytwo-child/README.md

 ✅ Created Custom Post Type: ‘Listings’

-✅ Createed custom widget for WordPress Dashboard showing the 5 latest posts from Listings.
+✅ Created custom widget for WordPress Dashboard showing the 5 latest posts from Listings.
 This widget will display the following information:

 a.
 Title of the post